n-mo92/nm_forest_thesis/README.md

 This repository contains all the scripts for my MSc thesis at the University of Zurich.
 The files are generally organised by my three research questions (RQs):

 1)	**What is considered to be forest?** How do forest cover measurements change across a  range of forest definitions and their geospatial operationalisations in Germany’s Natura 2000 sites?
-Where is there consensus on forest presence and where is there no consensus?
+How do areas of consensus on forest presence compare to areas where is there no consensus?
 2)	**How do people value forests?** What cultural ecosystem services are experienced by people recreating in forests in the Natura 2000 network in Germany?
 In particular, what can we learn about cultural ecosystem services using natural language processing techniques with data from the route sharing platform, Wikiloc?
 3)	**How does the way people value forest relate to forest definition?** Do the observed cultural ecosystem services change in areas where there is consensus on forest presence compared to areas where there is no consensus?